 - Ensure equal treatment of all cultural groups in property preservation and access policies.

-- Cooperate in ensuring the protection and preservation of properties of groups that are not able to ensure protection and preservation on their own.
+- Cooperate in ensuring the protection and preservation of properties of groups that are not able to ensure protection and preservation of the site on their own.

 The agreements place a focus on communal properties of groups that were victims of genocide during World War II and are no longer able to protect and preserve properties without assistance.

-The United States Commission for the Preservation of America’s Heritage Abroad is the U.S. Government’s Executive Agent for implementing the agreements.
+The Commission is the U.S. Government's Executive Agent for implementing the agreements.